The need for skilled grant writers has never been greater.

 Creating evaluation plans to measure impact

-Assignment: Draft a basic logic model & SMART Goals for your project.
+Assignment: Draft a basic logic model & SMART Goals for your project

-Session 5: Budgeting & Financial Justification
+Session 4: Budgeting & Financial Justification

 Understanding budget categories and allowable costs